Rural Exchange

 Stage 2: Evidence Review

-SRUC will lead a review of existing evidence, for Stage 2 of the project.
-This will be informed by, and inform, the other stages of the project.
-This...[more]
+SRUC is leading a review of existing evidence, for Stage 2 of the project.
+This has been be informed by, and informed, the other stages of the project. ...[more]

 img